We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 In fact, you won’t find these blemishes labeled on a GIA report.
 Take a look at this SI1 diamond’s report as an example.

-It identifies the twinning wisp and feather but no the black spots.
+It identifies the crystal, feather, and indented natural but not the black spots.

-But when you view the diamond in high-resolution, those spots are obvious.
+But when you view the diamond in high-resolution on the vendor’s, those spots are obvious.

 Can They be Removed?